tohojo/bufferbloat-net/content/bloat/wiki/What_can_I_do_about_Bufferbloat.md

 [ipfw/dummynet](https://www.freebsd.org/cgi/man.cgi?query=ipfw&sektion=8&apropos=0&manpath=FreeBSD+13.0-RELEASE+and+Ports)
     * _(Regrettably, the IQrouter from Evenroute.com is no longer on the market.)_

-- **Upgrade your current router with custom firmware.** All the projects below support some kind of queue management based on FQ-CoDel and/or Cake.
+- **Install custom firmware.** All the projects below support some kind of queue management based on FQ-CoDel and/or Cake.

     - [OpenWrt](https://OpenWrt.org) (version 22.03 or newer,